 kdesrc-build [failing module] --refresh-build

 kdesrc-buildwill print the path at the end of its output.
-Scroll to the bottom of the log file and read the output to see what missing dependency it is complaining about, then find and install the corresponding package using your distro's package manager your distro.
-If several looks relevant, install them all just to be safe.
+Scroll to the bottom of the log file and read the output to see what missing dependency it is complaining about.
+Then find and install the corresponding package using the package manager of your distribution.
+If several look relevant, install them all just to be safe.
+When you have the necessary dependencies, you can save time and resume from the failing module by adding

 - Check the list of currently broken modules on the KDE build server.
 If it's broken there, then it's not your fault. :)

-- Ask for help in the the #kde-devel channel on Matrix or freenode IRC.
+- Ask for help in the the #kde-devel channel on Matrix or Libera Chat IRC.
 See Get Involved/development#Communicate with the team

 Choose what to do